JCR-UK

 The congregation is a member synagogue of the Jewish Joint Burial Society (JJBS), through which the congregation's members participate in a burial scheme.

-There is a Jewish cemetery in Maidenhead - a section reserved for Jewish burials at the Braywick Cemetery, Braywick Road, Maidenhead, SL6.
+There is a Jewish burial ground in Maidenhead - a section reserved for Jewish burials at the Braywick Cemetery, Braywick Road, Maidenhead, SL6, opened in 1971 with a capacity for 350 graves.

 For additional information (if any), see also IAJGS Cemetery Project - Maidenhead.